PCDS Curriculum

 Early Morning Greeter begins at 8:30am

-Full Day Program for Fives and Afternoon Adventures for Threes & Fours begin After-School Clubs (Fall Session) begin
+Full Day Program for Fives begins Afternoon Adventures for Fours begins

 Mom's Night Out